There are 41 images added between 22 November 2006 and 27 November 2006

 Falcon STAR, F-16 Structure Augmentation Roadmap, program will see US Air Force F-16 fleet receiving parts kits to strengthen their structure.
 This measure will enable the F-16 aircraft to attain its projected 8,000-hours of service life through 2025 for the US Air Force, when the entire fleet should be dismantled.
 Falcon STAR program is valued at $1 billion.
 The parts kits involved in this program number 79,000.
 Ogden Air Logistics Center at Hill Air Force Base, Utah, is where modification work is taking place.
 Starting in 2006, F-16s for European countries will undergo Falcon STAR modification.
 All in all, more than 2,000 F-16s belonging to the United States, Belgium, Denmark, the Netherlands, Norway, Portugal, Israel, Greece, Singapore, Thailand and Bahrain will be modified through 2014.

-Parent system is the F-16 Fighting Falcon
+F-16 Fighting Falcon Orders

 Number of Engines: 1